 YesOceana APZ-1 Incentives

-The YesOceana program was developed to meet the requirements of the Base Realignment and Closure (BRAC) Commission to protect our citizens and keep the Navy’s East Coast master jet base, Naval Air Station (NAS) Oceana, in Virginia Beach.
+The YesOceana program was developed to meet the requirements of the Base Realignment and Closure (BRAC) Commission to protect our residents and keep the Navy’s East Coast master jet base, Naval Air Station Oceana, in Virginia Beach.
 This innovative program consists of zoning ordinances and economic incentives to foster the conversion of nonconforming businesses in the Accident Potential Zone 1 (APZ-1) into conforming ones and relocating ones that can not be converted to another part of Virginia Beach.
-For more APZ-1 incentives, click here.

 Virginia Beach is proud to be a part of several successful public-private partnerships.
 Through these agreements, the skills and assets of each sector (public and private) are shared in delivering a service or facility for the use of the general public.
 In addition to the sharing of resources, each party shares in the risks and rewards potential in the delivery of the service and/or facility.